fja05680/pinkfish/README.md

  - create spreadsheets within Jupyter Notebook by utilizing pandas dataframes and itable formatting

 ## Installation
-For basic installation (not including ta-lib):
+For basic installation of the pinkfish library (not including ta-lib):
 pip install wheel
 pip install pinkfish

+Then git clone to get the `examples` directory, or download the pinkfish compressed file.

 --OR--